 - Historical Hero Upgrade: In Soviet media, and to a lesser extent in modern Russian media.
 Not to mention the number of Russians who still like him.
 For much of the 20th Century he was highly admired as a national liberator in China, India, Vietnam and different parts of the world.

-- Iconic Outfit: Traditionally depicted wearing a suit, a dark-red necktie and a newsboy cap.
+- Iconic Outfit: Traditionally depicted wearing a suit, a dark-red necktie and sometimes, a newsboy cap.

 Appears in the following works: